PavanChaggar/Connectomes/standard_connectome/README.md

 # Standard Connectome

-This directory contains the connectomes generated using scale1 Lausanne atlas and HCP data.
+This directory contains the connectomes generated using the standard Lausanne atlas and HCP data.

-To locate the individual subject data, navigate to `subjects`.
+At present, connectomes at scales 1 and 5 have been processed and can be found in their respective directories.
+Within these directories, individual subject dat can be found in the subdirectory `subjects`.

 Inside each of the subject directories, there exist:
 * fdt_network_matrix